 The NRA established Police Pistol Combat (PPC) matches in 1962 to provide law enforcement officers with a venue to compete with law enforcement officers from across the USA.
 The NRA Law Enforcement Shooting Competition Program consists of local, regional, state, and national level competitions culminating in the National Police Shooting Championships (NPSC) held annually in September.

 The first National Police Revolver Championships were conducted in Bloomington, Indiana, in 1962 with Larry A. Mead, of the Columbus, Ohio, Police Department becoming the first National Police Champion.
 From 1969 through 1980, the National Police Revolver Championships were conducted by the Department of Public Safety and the Mississippi Law Enforcement Officers Training Academy in Pearl, Mississippi.

 In 1981, The National Police Revolver Championships were then moved to Camp Dodge, Iowa, where they were conducted by the Iowa Law Enforcement Training Academy until 1988.
 In 1989, the Championships were re-titled the National Police Shooting Championships (NPSC) and moved to Jackson, Mississippi, where they were conducted by the City of Jackson Police Department.
 In 2006, the Championships were relocated to Albuquerque, New Mexico, where they are conducted annually by the Albuquerque Police Department.

-Range equipment- Holster capable of safely holding firearm, gun belt and magazine holders or speedloader holders (minimum 3.)
+Range equipment- Holster capable of safely holding the firearm, gun belt, and magazine holders or speedloader holders (minimum 3.)
 Magazines or speed loaders (minimum 4.)
 Ear and eye protection, cap or hat, pencil for scoring, and a range bag or box to carry ammunition and other items to the line.
 Guns are carried to the line in the holster because that is what law enforcement officers do.
 150 rounds of ammunition.